mill1/SumOfThreeCubesSolver/README.md

 There are two reasons a solution cannot be found:
 1. No solution exists for n equals 4 or 5 modulo 9
 2. The range defined by "start value" and "end value" is too small to find (a) solution(s).

+***2**
+Next combination of arguments can result a large number of lines being generated in the output file:

+"print no solutions:true", "print from": missing, "print until": missing

+This combination leeds to a very large file when the arguments "start value" and "end value" cover a significant range.

+For example: "start value:-500", "end value:500" will result in 500³ + 500³ = 250.000.000 lines in the output file.